cylc/cylc-doc/src/user-guide/task-implementation/job-scripts.rst

 Aborting Job Scripts on Error
 -----------------------------

-Job scripts use ``set -x`` to abort on any error, and trap ERR, EXIT, and SIGTERM to send task failed messages back to the :term:`scheduler` before aborting.
+Job scripts use ``set -e`` to abort on any error, and trap ERR, EXIT, and SIGTERM to send task failed messages back to the :term:`scheduler` before aborting.
 Other scripts called from job scripts should therefore abort with standard non-zero exit status on error, to trigger the job script error trap.